Bryce Eldridge: San Francisco Giants (2025–present)

 On September 15, 2025, Eldridge was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his MLB debut that night against the Arizona Diamondbacks, starting as the designated hitter; he went 0-for-3 in a 1–7 loss.
-Eldridge joined Matt Cain and Madison Bumgarner as 20-year-olds to debut with the Giants.
-On September 20, Eldridge collected his first Major League hit at Dodger Stadium off of All-Star pitcher Tyler Glasnow.
+Eldridge became the third player in franchise history to debut with the Giants while age 20, after Matt Cain and Madison Bumgarner.
+On September 20, Eldridge collected his first Major League hit at Dodger Stadium off of Tyler Glasnow.
 In 10 appearances for San Francisco, he went 3-for-28 (.107) with four RBI and seven walks.
 On October 1, it was announced that Eldridge would require surgery to remove a bone spur from his left wrist.

+Eldridge was optioned to Triple-A Sacramento to begin the 2026 season.
+He was recalled to the major leagues on May 4, 2026, alongside Jesús Rodríguez.
+On May 9, Eldridge hit his first career home run off of Braxton Ashcraft of the Pittsburgh Pirates.
+Just over a month later on June 10, Eldridge came to the plate in the ninth inning with the bases loaded, no one out, and the Giants trailing the Washington Nationals 10-7, and hit a walk-off grand slam off of Mitchell Parker, as the Giants completed a comeback from an eight–run deficit.

 Personal life

-Eldridge is the grandson of Bluegrass Music Hall of Famer Ben Eldridge, banjoist of the Seldom Scene, and the nephew of Chris Eldridge of Punch Brothers.
+Eldridge is the grandson of Edward B Kenney who served in the Korean War and received a Purple Heart, Bronze Star for Valor and the Combat Infantry badge.
+He served on the Senate Armed Services Committee as well.
+He is also the grandson of Bluegrass Music Hall of Famer Ben Eldridge, banjoist of the Seldom Scene, and the nephew of Chris Eldridge of Punch Brothers.
 Eldridge grew up a Washington Nationals fan.